Word processor: Electromechanical and electronic word processing

 At that time, the Lexitron Corporation also produced a series of dedicated word-processing microcomputers.
 Lexitron was the first to use a full-sized video display screen (CRT) in its models by 1978.
 Lexitron also used 51/4 inch floppy diskettes, which became the standard in the personal computer field.
 The program disk was inserted in one drive, and the system booted up.
 The data diskette was then put in the second drive.
 The operating system and the word processing program were combined in one file.

 Another of the early word processing adopters was Vydec, which created in 1973 the first modern text processor, the "Vydec Word Processing System".
-It had built-in multiple functions like the ability to share content by diskette and print it.
+It had built-in multiple functions like the ability to share content on a diskette and print it.
 The Vydec Word Processing System sold for $12,000 at the time, (about $60,000 adjusted for inflation).

 The Redactron Corporation (organized by Evelyn Berezin in 1969) designed and manufactured editing systems, including correcting/editing typewriters, cassette and card units, and eventually a word processor called the Data Secretary.
 The Burroughs Corporation acquired Redactron in 1976.

 A CRT-based system by Wang Laboratories became one of the most popular systems of the 1970s and early 1980s.
 The Wang system displayed text on a CRT screen, and incorporated virtually every fundamental characteristic of word processors as they are known today.
 While early computerized word processor systems were often expensive and hard to use (that is, like the computer mainframes of the 1960s), the Wang system was a true office machine, affordable to organizations such as medium-sized law firms, and easily mastered and operated by secretarial staff.

 The phrase "word processor" rapidly came to refer to CRT-based machines similar to Wang's.
 Numerous machines of this kind emerged, typically marketed by traditional office-equipment companies such as IBM, Lanier (AES Data machines - re-badged), CPT, and NBI.
 All were specialized, dedicated, proprietary systems, with prices in the $10,000 range.
 Cheap general-purpose personal computers were still the domain of hobbyists.